Dead-Lemon/csvDir2influx/README.md

-# csv-to-influxdb Extended
+# csvDir2influx
+## Monitors folder for uploaded CSV files and sends to influx
 Library is being modified to watch a folder for FTP uploaded CSV files.

-hashDir returns a list of change files between runs folderWatch monitors a set folder and will call hashDir when a change is detected csvToInfluxdb is configured by the csv.json file.
+* hashDir returns a list of change files between runs
+* folderWatch monitors a set folder and will call hashDir when a change is detected
+* csvToInfluxdb is configured by the csv.json file.
 Column names can me renamed
+* preProcess is being used as a custom processing on csv data before being uploaded

 ## hashDir Usage